eduvpn/documentation/SCRIPT_CONNECTION_HOOK.md

 exists in the LDAP server, or trigger firewall modifications in a remote system.

-**NOTE**: this describes a FUTURE feature, and is not yet available in a released version.
-We aim to include this in 3.0.4 server.
+**NOTE**: this describes a **PREVIEW** feature.
+We aim to fully support this feature starting from server version >= 3.1.
+Please test and provide us with feedback if you want to use this feature to make sure it satisfies your requirements!
+Be aware that you MAY need to update your configuration when using this feature before we consider this feature stable!
+The more feedback we get, the better!

 ## Configuration